This may be one of the biggest questions asked by Jewish people raised in the traditional Jewish traditions. It certainly was a question I asked.

 If one reads the text of the Oral Torah, one sees the opinions of Rabbis who disagree with each other repeatedly.
 The Rabbis explain that whenever there are such disagreements, “both opinions are the words of God.”

-Regarding other “extra biblical books”; there is a cluster of about 14 books, known as the Apocryphal books, which were written some time between the close of the Old Testament (after 400 B.C.) and the beginning of the New.
-They were never considered as part of the Hebrew Scriptures, and the Jews themselves clearly ruled them out by the confession that there was, throughout that period, no voice of the prophets in the land.
+There is a cluster of about 14 books, known as the Apocryphal books, which were written some time between the close of the Old Testament (after 400 B.C.) and the beginning of the New Testament.
+They were never considered as part of the Hebrew Scriptures, and the Jewish people ruled them out by the confession that there was, throughout that period, no voice of the prophets in the land.